wenzel-lab/modular-microfluidics-workstation-controller/user-interface-software/README.md

   <summary>Instructions</summary>

 #### STEP 1: Write your SD Card
 You must install an operating system first to set up and use the Raspberry Pi board.
-Bullseye OS is a Debian-based computer operating system for Raspberry Pi board.
+Bullseye OS is a Debian-based computer operating system for the Raspberry Pi board.
 Raspberry Pi OS 32-bit must be installed.

 * **Before you start, please make sure you have:**